-If SBA determines that an offeror is not a HUBZone small business concern and there is evidence that the offeror knowingly misrepresented itself as such, refer the matter as follows:
+If SBA determines that an offeror is not a HUBZone small business concern and there is evidence that the offeror knowingly misrepresented itself as such:

 - (a) Contracting activities in Central Office must refer the matter to the Inspector General (J). - (b) Regional contracting activities must refer the matter to the Regional Inspector General.